hartwigmedical/hmftools/sage/README2.md

 hard_min_tumor_qual_vcf | 30 | `QUAL`
 hard_max_normal_alt_support |2| Normal `AD[1]`

 Including the `hard_filter` flag will turn all the soft filters described above into (lazily applied) hard filters.
+Again hotspots are excluded from these hard filters.